Rhodes is overflowing with history.

 Seven Wonders of the Ancient World

-Romans first enjoyed the use of the spring and seawater natural spas here for medicinal and health benefits as the water is rich in minerals.
-For the same reason, the island is peppered with spa resorts and wellness centres in many areas including the aptly named Paradisi.
 The ever-changing blues of the Aegean Sea and the magnificent gardens created by the Arabs in this town gave cause to the name.
 In general, Rhodes is mountainous and covered with pine and cypress trees.
-A rocky shoreline gives way to fertile arable land producing citrus fruits, grapes (for wine), olives and other vegetable crops.
-As well as this, a multitude of natural wildlife including deer, bird, butterflies and bees thrive in the pine forests.
+A rocky shoreline gives way to fertile arable land producing citrus fruits, grapes (for wine), olives, and other vegetable crops.
+As well as this, a multitude of natural wildlife, including deer, bird, butterflies, and bees, thrive in the pine forests.

-Rhodes has a hot Meditteranean climate with very warm summers and cooler winters.
+Rhodes has a hot Meditteranean climate with hot summers and cooler winters.
 Subsequently, there is plenty of sunshine throughout the year, and temperatures range from around 22ºC in January to as high as 39ºC in August.